Requirements¶

 The full list of packages CLEO uses for builds using the intel or gcc compiler on Levante can be found in our levante packages script and similarly for JUWELS in our juwels packages script

-A C++ compiler with the C++20 standard library is the absolute minimum.
+A C++ compiler with the C++20 standard library and MPI is the absolute minimum.

-On Levante you can use the latest MPI compiler wrappers for the gcc compilers.
-At the time of writing this is gcc 11.2.0, e.g.
+On Levante you can use the latest MPI compiler wrappers for the gcc or intel compilers.
+At the time of writing for gcc 11.2.0, these are:

 To compile with C++ and CUDA, use Levante’s nvhpc compilers too, e.g.